lfigueira/tdh_lego/README.md

 _Note: This solution was adopted from the code/tutorial found on:
 [Building A Streaming Fraud Detection System With Kafka And Python](https://blog.florimondmanca.com/building-a-streaming-fraud-detection-system-with-kafka-and-python)._

-The solution uses Kafka as a streamer and a consumer of data.
-Kafka is used via the `kafka-python` library, which interfaces the underlying Kafka.
+The solution uses Kafka to interact with the data streaming and consuming scripts.
+Kafka is used via the `kafka-python` Python library, which interfaces the underlying Kafka.
 The following image describes the architecture:

 ![Alt text](/img/tdh_lego_arch.png?raw=true "Streaming solution architecture diagram")